roytang/blog/content/posts/2007/12/ptq-kuala-lumpur-4.md

 The pool is pretty ok I think, but no Shreikmaw makes me sad.

 My first round matchup is against one of the more veteran players.
-He&'s playing some R-B-W combination, fast aggro stuff.
-I&'m faster in game 1 and manage to play Colfenor&'s Plans, attracting some onlookers who told me it was a deathtrap.
+He's playing some R-B-W combination, fast aggro stuff.
+I'm faster in game 1 and manage to play Colfenor's Plans, attracting some onlookers who told me it was a deathtrap.
 I had read about some pros liking it and wanted to try it out.
-The logic being, if you&'re out of cards anyway, and you can only play one spell per turn anyway (the one you topdeck), and you can win with just a bit more push, might as well grab the next seven cards immediately.
-As one of the judges pointed out, I didn&'t need to play the plans, it was plain greedy, since my opponent was at six and I had a flier and two Tar Pitchers out.
+The logic being, if you're out of cards anyway, and you can only play one spell per turn anyway (the one you topdeck), and you can win with just a bit more push, might as well grab the next seven cards immediately.
+As one of the judges pointed out, I didn't need to play the plans, it was plain greedy, since my opponent was at six and I had a flier and two Tar Pitchers out.

 Game 2, I hit Footbottom Feast targetting Spiderwig Boggart then I put the Boggart in my hand then said, &#8220;draw a card from feast&#8221;.
 I looked at the top card before my opponent could stop me.
 Oops, of course the Boggart was already the draw from the feast, so I got a warning for looking at extra cards and the judge shuffles my deck.
-I&'m glad it&'s not a game loss, but it doesn&'t matter as I lose to an aggressive Blades of Velis Vel.
+I'm glad it's not a game loss, but it doesn't matter as I lose to an aggressive Blades of Velis Vel.

 Game 3, I mull to five and am unable to recover.

 Round 1: 1-2 loss.
 Yes, not a good start.

 Second round is&#8230;some guy.
-Don&'t recall what he was playing.
+Don't recall what he was playing.
 I win in 2 games.

 Round 2: 2-0 win

-Third round is a guy I&'ve been up against a few times before.
+Third round is a guy I've been up against a few times before.
 His deck is black-green but light on removal.
 I power out Giants, he stacks Treefolk on his side to keep me from attacking, dragging out the game.
 (I hate fighting Black Poplars!) but eventually I take it in 2 games.

 Round 3: 2-0 win

-Fourth round is against one of the better limited players around, he plays fast so somehow I&'m forced to match his pace.
-I don&'t remember his deck, though it must have had blue because I remember getting countered.
+Fourth round is against one of the better limited players around, he plays fast so somehow I'm forced to match his pace.
+I don't remember his deck, though it must have had blue because I remember getting countered.
 We trade the first two games, and I draw no gas for game three.

 Round 4: 1-2 loss

 And I am X-2 once again.
 Sigh, it has not been a good limited PTQ season for me.

 Round 5 was fun.
-He&'s white-green.
-Game 1 I&'m losing badly to his early creatures, but then I hit Spiderwig giving Axegrinder fear (six damage), sac the Spiderwig to Fodder Launch one of his guys (+5 damage).
+He's white-green.
+Game 1 I'm losing badly to his early creatures, but then I hit Spiderwig giving Axegrinder fear (six damage), sac the Spiderwig to Fodder Launch one of his guys (+5 damage).
 End of his turn I footbottom the Spiderwig to give the Axegrinder fear again, dealing 17 damage in two turns to win from behind.

 Game 2 I get hit by the early aggro rush again and am unable to recover.
-I don&'t remember game 3, but my notes tell me hit was pretty bad for him as I took no damage at all.
+I don't remember game 3, but my notes tell me hit was pretty bad for him as I took no damage at all.

 Round 5: 2-1 win